anusii/faiscli/README.md

 export FAIS_PASSWORD mysecret
 ```

-Or a private text file `private.json` in the current working directory
+Or a private text file `private.json` in the user's `~/.config/fais/`
-(and be extra careful not to commit it into github - .gitignore will
+directory (and be extra careful not to commit it into github -
-ignore it for you):
+.gitignore will ignore it for you):

 ```
 {"username": "u1234567", "password": "mysecret"}
 ```

-Plan to move the location of `private.json` to ~/.config/fais/.

 ## Examples